|

 them.
 They were obeying Christ's command when the storm came

 suddenly, seeking to destroy them!
+But

 before that could happen, Jesus appeared in their darkest hour - the